aggresss/playground-cpp/README.md

 load and run

+  - add LIBRARY to the 'LD_PRELOAD' enrironment variable when need preload
   - add LIBDIR to the 'LD_LIBRARY_PATH' environment variable during execution
   - add LIBDIR to the 'LD_RUN_PATH' environment variable during linking
   - use the '-Wl,-rpath -Wl,LIBDIR' linker flag